-What is the Razer BlackShark V2 like to use
+What is the Razer BlackShark V2 like to use?

 From the outset, it’s obvious the Razer BlackShark V2 is a gaming headset; from its boom mic, to the extra prominent volume dial, to the neon green accents.
 However, there’s a degree of aesthetic restraint here that other Razer gaming headsets lack.
-The headphones are smooth and not as bulky as something like, say, the Razer Kraken or Thresher — there aren’t any strange design flourishes or colored LEDs.
+The headphones are smooth and not as bulky as something like, say, the Razer Kraken Ultimate or Thresher — there aren’t any strange design flourishes or colored LEDs.
 Even the Razer logo is rather small compared to other headsets.
 Basically, it looks more like a regular pair of headphones than most Razer headsets.

-The Razer BlackShark V2 is a primarily metal construction, with a headband covered in a soft foam cushion wrapped in a mesh fabric.
+The Razer BlackShark V2 is primarily metal construction, with a headband covered in a soft foam cushion wrapped in a mesh fabric.
 The wireframe hinges don’t feel terribly sturdy, but I never ran into any issues over the course of reviewing the headset.
 The headphones have a pretty large tilt range, so people with wider heads shouldn’t have to worry about finding a comfortable fit.
 The ear pads are made of memory foam covered in layers of leatherette and mesh fabric — they’re very soft, and achieving a decent seal is extremely easy.

-The software lets you customize your EQ and mic settings, and soon after launch it will include a suite of THX-tuned game profiles, to tailor your sound to games like Apex Legends, Valorant, and more.
-These features are nice to have, but you also won’t be missing much if you skip Synapse, especially if you’re not interested in games that use surround sound.
+The software lets you customize your EQ and mic settings, and soon after launch, it will include a suite of THX-tuned game profiles, to tailor your sound to games like Apex Legends, Valorant, and more.
+These features are nice to have, but you won’t miss much if you skip Synapse, especially if you’re not interested in games that use surround sound.

-Gaming with the Razer BlackShark V2
+Is the Razer BlackShark V2 good for gaming?

 On PC, the Razer BlackShark V2 gains access to THX Spatial Audio through Razer Synapse.
 While surround sound isn’t the kind of thing to really make you better at any game, it works pretty well here.
 Virtual surround sound standards often depend as much on the game as the headphones, but multiplayer games like Valorant, Overwatch, and the recently remastered Halo 3 all sound great with the BlackShark V2.
 In all of these games, picking out directional audio cues like footsteps and gunshots was easy, and I never felt like I didn’t have at least a rough sense of where a sound was coming from.